What Personal Information Is Collected and How Is This Information Used?

 Only in exceptional cases is the complete IP address transferred to a Google server and shortened there.
 Google uses this information at the request of, and on behalf of, the operator of this website to evaluate your use of the website, to create reports on the website activities, and to provide the website’s operator with additional services connected with the use of the website and the Internet.

-You can prevent the storage of the cookies by carrying out a corresponding setting in your browser software; however, we expressly inform you that in this case you may not be able to use the full scope of all of the features of this website.
-In addition, you can disable the cookie’s sending of the data it has created concerning your use of this website (including your IP address) to Google and the processing of this data by Google if you download and install the browser plug-in that is available under the following link: https://tools.google.com/dlpage/gaoptout?hl=en
+You can prevent the storage of the cookies by carrying out a corresponding setting in your browser software; however, we expressly inform you that in this case, you may not be able to use the full scope of all of the features of this website.
+Besides, you can disable the cookie’s sending of the data it has created concerning your use of this website (including your IP address) to Google and the processing of this data by Google if you download and install the browser plug-in that is available under the following link: https://tools.google.com/dlpage/gaoptout?hl=en

 Further information concerning the terms and conditions of use and data privacy can be found at